claucometa/MoqXUnit/README.md

 # MoqXUnit

-This project treat basically three subjects:
+This project make use of tree important concepts:

 - Moq
 - Conditional IOC